UPPMAX/NAISS_Slurm/docs/concepts.md

     - It is finished before the scheduled start time of job 6
     - It starts executing before the jobs 4, 5, 6 & 7, which were submitted earlier
     - This is called **backfill**
-    - This is not priority - no job got re-schedueled for job 8 to run early
+    - This is not priority - no job got re-scheduled for job 8 to run early

+!!!
+Important

+   - Computational work needs to be submitted to the job scheduler.
+   - The submitted job joins a waiting queue
+   - Jobs start executing once it is their turn
+   - The anticipated start time can move forward and backward depending on other users actions
+   - You need to describe the computational work at the time of the job submission, since you might not be there (out of hours) once your job starts executing.
+   - The description of the computational work is typically done by a script (this course)

+   ## Comment on priorities
+   The priority of a jobs is affected by a number of factors.
+These include:

+   - The time the job has already spent in queue
+   - How many resources (e.g. CPU hours) the project has used in relation to the allocated resources

+   System administrators frequently adjust the batch system rules to ensure all user group regularly submitting jobs can run jobs in line with the resources allocated to the project.